Manaswini-Zagabathuni/TwinAI/README.md

 TwinAI is an AI-powered digital twin that mimics a user's writing style using Amazon Nova.

+## Problem

+People spend a lot of time replying to emails and messages.

+## Solution

+TwinAI learns a user's communication style from writing samples and generates personalized responses that sound like the user.

-## How it works
+## How It Works

 1. User provides writing samples
-2. TwinAI analyzes tone and style
+2. TwinAI analyzes tone, vocabulary, and structure
-3. Amazon Nova generates a personalized reply
+3. Amazon Nova generates a response in the same style

 ## Example

-Input:
+Input message:

 Can you send the final report today?

 Output: